mycelial/docs/docs/tutorials-example-replication-jobs/mysql-to-snowflake.md

 ?
 Tables: (*) ›
 ```

-When prompted for the `Poll interval (seconds)`, press return to accept the default value.
+When prompted with `Poll interval`, press return to accept the default value.

 ```sh
 ?
 Poll interval (seconds): (5) ›